bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     For example: :paramval:`ldap.company.com`
     or :paramval:`ldap.company.com:3268`
     You can also specify a LDAP URI, so as to use other protocols, such as LDAPS or LDAPI.
-If port was not specified in the URI, the default is either 389 or 636 for 'LDAP' and 'LDAPS' schemes respectively.
+If the port was not specified in the URI, the default is either 389 or 636 for 'LDAP' and 'LDAPS' schemes respectively.

     .. note:: In order to use SSL with LDAP, specify a URI with "ldaps://".
        This will force the use of SSL over port 636.
-       For example, normal LDAP:
+       For example, normal LDAP
-       :paramval:`ldap://ldap.company.com`, LDAP over SSL:
+       :paramval:`ldap://ldap.company.com`, LDAP over SSL
-       :paramval:`ldaps://ldap.company.com` or LDAP over a UNIX
+       :paramval:`ldaps://ldap.company.com`, or LDAP over a UNIX
        domain socket :paramval:`ldapi://%2fvar%2flib%2fldap_sock`.

 LDAPstarttls